 Back then, I felt it was unjust that people could attend university based on wealth and not merit and that university education should be a privilege for the hardworking.

 I formed this inaccurate stereotype about private university students when I was in JC.
-After A levels, I witnessed how many students could go to expensive courses in private universities locally and overseas despite not studying hard for their exams.
-In contrast, the poorer but diligent ones suffered.
+After A levels, I witnessed how many of my wealthy classmates could go to expensive courses in private universities locally and overseas despite not studying hard for their exams.

 I had a really hardworking but lower-middle class close friend that scored AAB/B but could not make it to NUS/SMU law.
 He had to settle for his second choice eventually.
 In contrast, there was another rich kid who scored all Ds but could study law in a private university because of her parents could pay the super expensive school fees.